Instructions & Interpreters

 Dynamic Language

 BoxLang, a compiled programming language, operates in a unique way.
 It doesn’t run directly on your processor but is instead processed by a middleman known as the Java Virtual Machine.
 This processing occurs in the form of Java Bytecode, a low-level representation of your BoxLang code.
-This approach, coupled with BoxLang's dynamic nature, frees you from the typed restrictions of compile-time languages like Java, offering a more flexible programming experience.
+This approach, coupled with BoxLang's dynamic nature, frees you from the typed restrictions of compile-time languages like Java or Kotlin, offering a more flexible programming experience.

 This means you have greater flexibility as the engine infers your types.
 It allows you to do runtime manipulations like method injections, removals, metadata programming, etc., that a typical typed language would not allow.
 It also allows us to escape the dreaded compile, build, deploy cycle since the BoxLang scripts will be evaluated, compiled, and executed all at runtime.
 This means no more re-deploying or annoying restarts, saving you valuable time and effort.